ZTL-UwU/waveforge/README.md

 - `include/wforge`: header files
 - `src`: source files
-- `assets`: asset files including music and sound effects
+- `assets`: asset files, levels, UI configuration, music, sound effects, textures, etc.
 - `CMakeLists.txt`: CMake build script (all in one file for simplicity)

 The physics simulation is written from scratch.
 We use SFML for graphics rendering and audio playback. [proxy](https://github.com/microsoft/proxy) is used to for polymorphism (i.e. fat pointers) instead of traditional virtual functions for simplier and unified lifetime management.